 CBD in the Olympics

 With all of this in mind, 30 years after trying to strip Rebagliati of his medal for having traces of marijuana in his bloodstream, the World Anti-Doping Agency (WADA), with input from over 600 organizations such as the International Olympic Committee and US Anti-Doping Agency (USADA), has removed cannabidiol from the prohibited substance list.
-Thanks to the World Anti-Doping Agency, CBD is now perfectly legal for Olympic athletes to consume, which is a major step in the right direction.
-This move changes the focus from marijuana as an enemy drug to one that can provide medical and psychological benefits for people in need, including Olympic athletes.
+Thanks to the World Anti-Doping Agency, CBD is now legal for Olympic athletes to consume, which is a major step in the right direction.
+This helps to start de-stigmatizing marijuana.

 THC in the Olympics